-- 4. Close the Python shell. - 6.
+- 3. Close the Python editor window. - 5.
 Activate your macro by clicking on the toolbar button or selecting it in the Macros menu.

 In this example our macro created something from scratch.
 This is helpful if you often load some data in the same way every time.
 You can also trace the creation of filters that are applied to existing data.
 A macro from a trace of this nature allows you to automate the same visualization on different data.